abhinavdc/personal-blog/src/content/blog/migrate-cra-to-vite.md

 - The project’s **node_modules** size shrank from **3.3 GB to around 400 MB**.
 - This streamlined our development environment and made dependency management more efficient.

-Here's is a breakdown of the actual stats
+Here's a breakdown of the actual stats

 | Metric                             | Before (CRA)      | After (Vite)       | Reduction (%)  |
 |------------------------------------|-------------------|--------------------|----------------|